EasonCYS/interview_challenge_event_service_and_test_script/README.md

 * All the indexes for event table contains "user_id" as 1st layer index and "end_time" as 2nd layer index.
 * The operation of get event list should contain a EndTimeRange to accelerate the query.
   * If client didn't input it, the default range would be 24 hours ago.
+* The result of get event stored procedure will be limited as 1000 data.
+We could consider paging if we need to return more data to client.

 ### Get event list: POST /user/<user_id>/get_event_list